evansalter/evansalter.github.io/src/components/blog/posts/ghpages-spa.md

 It seems like the logical place to serve a SPA from, right?
 You've got free hosting.
 Deploys are a breeze.
 Free SSL.
 Plus your code is probably going to be kept on GitHub anyway!

 I had recently decided that it was time to replace my personal website, which was previously a free Wordpress site that I put zero effort into (and I eventually password protected it because I was embarrassed by it).
-My new site, which you are currently looking at, is written in Vue.js with no backend, so could really choose any provider I wanted.
+My new site, which you are currently looking at, is written in Vue.js with no backend, so I could really choose any provider I wanted.
 App Engine (both Standard and Flex) were overkill and/or too expensive, `now` was also unfeasable because of the reasons I stated above.
 So here we are.
 GitHub Pages is the chosen one.

 It is not without it's faults.
 Of course, there are a few quirks here and there that you might need to work around, but I haven't come across any blockers, and I'm sure you wouldn't either.